 The tutors are adult volunteers who receive specialized and on-going training.
 A placement test is necessary to be matched with a tutor.
 For more information about Project CARE, call the office at 708-656-8000, ext.
-2383.
+2383 or e-mail at project.care@morton.edu.